 - Paolo’s Tiramisu - Creamy mascarpone with biscotti infused in Italian espresso, served with shaved chocolate

-This special menu is available at VistaJet's top 20 airports and has to be ordered 15 days in advance.
-Diego Sabini told SherpaReport that he would personally fly to oversee the preparation of some of these meals, working with selected private chefs in each location.
+This special menu is available at VistaJet's top airports and has to be ordered 15 days in advance.
+Diego Sabini told SherpaReport that he has personally flown to oversee the preparation of some of these meals, working with selected private chefs in each location.
 For the US launch of this menu at NBAA in Orlando, Diego had flown in 3 days beforehand, to work with the chefs at the JW Marriott, and had selected this hotel as the showcase because it has its own private farm for direct sourcing of many fresh ingredients.

 This overall dining experience has been driven by Thomas Flohr who said to his team “I want to experience something incredible.”
 And Matteo Atti, EVP Marketing at VistaJet summed up their approach by saying we aim “to transform every minute on a plane into a beautiful minute.”